XR2Learn/Enablers-CLI/README.md

 # Enablers CLI (Command Line Interface)

-A Command Line Interface to use XR2Learn training and inference Enablers 2-6 and their components.
-To access the Enablers' functionalities, you need two elements:
+Enablers-CLI (Command Line Interface) was designed to facilitate the use of XR2Learn training, inference and personalization tools, i.e., Enablers 2-6 and their components.
+To access the Enablers' functionalities through CLI, you need two elements:

 1. CLI commands and options
-2. A `configuration.json` file (you can provide a JSON configuration file path as an option to the CLI command, if you do not do that, the default file is `./configuration.json`)
+2. A `configuration.json` file (you can provide a JSON configuration file path as an option to the CLI command, if you do not provide a JSON configuration file path, the default file is `./configuration.json`).

 ### Installing